llamBio/GettingCleaningData/CodeBook.md

 The features selected for this database come from the accelerometer and gyroscope.

 ## Values:
-All variables are mean values for repeated measures for a subject's specific activity.
+All measured variables are mean values for repeated measures for a subject's specific activity.

 ## Variables:
 * subject = individuals with id 1-30